December 3rd, 2018 • HR Process

 Building an HR solution in-house (or hiring someone to build one) used to be the traditional approach to software development.
 Although building a custom HR software from scratch is quite expensive, the return on investment is usually worth the effort.

-If your competitors don’t have similar hr software, building a customized solution will mean a competitive advantage.
-However, when a team sets out to develop a custom software, a variety of complications can occur.
+If your competitors don’t have similar HR software, building a customized solution will mean competitive advantage.
+However, when a team sets out to develop custom software, a variety of complications can occur.
 Teams that are over-optimistic and over-ambitious can end up pushing their developers over their core competencies, making them high risk and low return.

 The most publicized failure in the history of software development belongs to the FBI (Federal Bureau of Investigation).
 FBI ditched custom development at the cost of $600 Million after 12 long years.

 The UK government scrapped the largest civil IT project in the history, the NHS health care system, after spending nearly £10 billion.
 The project was full of delays, technical challenges, ever-changing requirements, and very little value for users.